Mjolksaft/Q-learning/README.md

 # Q Learning model

-Minimal README to start the `uv` Python project and show how to download dependencies and run linters using ruff.
+ README to start the `Q Learning model` project and show how to download dependencies and run linters using ruff.

 ## Prerequisites
 - Git